-Native vegetation establishment in rehabilitation areas may be supplemented with tubestock, where required.
+Native vegetation establishment in rehabilitation areas may be supplemented with tubestock, where required, immediately or following establishment of pasture and native cover.
 Where practical and feasible, tubestock will be propagated in a local nursery from locally sourced seed.
 Tubestock planting will generally be undertaken in spring and autumn, when weather conditions are optimised for vegetation establishment, however opportunistic rehabilitation and assisted native regeneration will be undertaken in summer and winter months if areas become available and prevailing weather conditions are favourable.
 Depending upon the ground conditions, alternate planting methods will be considered (e.g. long stem tube stock for locations proximal to large watercourses).